psl-linqs/psl-linqs.github.io/pages/faq.md

 To use the Groovy interface, Maven should also be installed (although it is not strictly necessary for those with a lot of Java experience).
 To use the CLI, nothing additional is required.

-However, the examples that we provide via the [PSL Examples Repository](https://github.com/linqs/psl-examples) contains shell scripts mean for UNIX-based systems (mainly tested on Linux and Mac).
+However, the examples that we provide via the [PSL Examples Repository](https://github.com/linqs/psl-examples) contains shell scripts meant for UNIX-based systems (mainly tested on Linux and Mac).
 So Windows users will either need to use the Windows Linux Subsystem, a Unix-like environment like Cygwin, convert the script to a Windows-compatible script, or perform the operations in the script by hand.
 (The scripts are simple and mainly involve just invoking PSL.)